w3c/apiary/README.md

 ### Specify an entity ID

-Specify the ID of the *entity* you want, adding a `data-apiary-&#42;` attribute to a container element, eg:
+Specify the ID of the *entity* you want, adding a `data-apiary-*` attribute to a container element, eg:
 ```html
 <main data-apiary-group="68239">
 ```